Changes to Powers of Attorney Law Now In Effect

 Previously, Section 5601 of Title 20 stated that a Power of Attorney must be signed and dated by the principal (the person making the Power of Attorney), which is still true.
 The update stipulates a Power of Attorney must also be notarized and witnessed by two individuals who are age 18 or older.
-The amendment to Section 5601 also expands the Notice section of a Power of Attorney to specifically inform the principal that an agent (the person acting on behalf of the principal) can give away all of the principal’s property while the principal is alive, or substantially change how the principal’s property will be distributed at his or her death.
-The corresponding Acknowledgment section requires that an agent confirm in writing that he or she will act in the principal’s best interest.
+The amendment to Section 5601 also expands the Notice section of a Power of Attorney to specifically inform the principal that an agent (the person acting on behalf of the principal) can give away all of the principal’s property while the principal is alive, or substantially change how the principal’s property will be distributed at their death.
+The corresponding Acknowledgment section requires that an agent confirm in writing that they will act in the principal’s best interest.

 Lastly, the changes to the statute clarify when a person or institution, such as a bank, may request more information before relying on a Power of Attorney.